History of area Amish, Mennonites, to be discussed

-VENICE — Amish and Mennonite local history, culture, practices and beliefs will be presented by J.B.
-Miller at 4 p.m. on Tuesday, March 3 at the Unitarian Universalist Congregation of Venice, 1971 Pinebrook Road, Venice.
+Amish and Mennonite local history, culture, practices and beliefs will be presented by J.B.
+Miller at 4 p.m. on March 3 at the Unitarian Universalist Congregation of Venice, 1971 Pinebrook Road, in Venice.

 The cost is $10 and the public is invited.